NebiyouSAbebe/Project-1-Intro-to-Stastics/README.md

+# About
+* This repository contains project work for Udacity's Data Analyst Nanodegree from the May, 2017
+# Project
+* Test a Perceptual Phenomenon
-# Project-1-Intro-to-Stastics
+# Course
-Project -1 Introduction to Statistics
+* Project -1 Introduction to Statistics